-The applicable Secretarial Standards, i.e. SS-1 and SS-2, relating to ''Meetings of the Board of Directors’ and ‘General Meetings’, respectively, have been duly complied by your Company.
+The applicable Secretarial Standards, i.e. SS-1 and SS-2, relating to ''Meetings of the Board of Directors'' and ''General Meetings'' respectively, have been duly complied by your Company.

-Pursuant to section 134(3)(a) and section 92(3) of the Companies Act, 2013 read with Rule 12(1) of the Companies (Management and Administration) Rules, 2014, an extract of the Annual Return as on 31st March, 2019 in Form No. MGT-9 is attached as Annexure VIII and forms part of this Report.
+Pursuant to section 134(3)(a) and section 92(3) of the Companies Act, 2013 read with Rule 12(1) of the Companies (Management and Administration) Rules, 2014, a copy of the annual return is placed on the website of the Company and can be accessed at https://www.mahindra.com/resources/FY22/AnnualReport.zip

-1. Issue of equity shares with differential rights as to dividend, voting or otherwise.
+1. I ssue of equity shares with differential rights as to dividend, voting or otherwise.

 3. Significant or material orders passed by the Regulators or Courts or Tribunals which impact the going concern status and the Company''s operation in future.